MyTooliT/ICOc/Documentation/Tutorials.md

 icoc -r 300
 ```

-for example, would change the runtime to 5 minutes (5·60 seconds = 300 seconds).
+for example, would change the runtime to 300 seconds (5 minutes).

 ### Start the Measurement